tlienart/FranklinUtils.jl/README.md

 [![Build Status](https://travis-ci.com/tlienart/FranklinUtils.jl.svg?branch=master)](https://travis-ci.com/tlienart/FranklinUtils.jl)
 [![Coverage](https://codecov.io/gh/tlienart/FranklinUtils.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/tlienart/FranklinUtils.jl)

-This package aims to simplify building plugins for [Franklin](https://github.com/tlienart/Franklin.jl) in particular the definition of
+This package aims to simplify building plugins for [Franklin](https://github.com/tlienart/Franklin.jl).
+In particular, the definition of

 * `hfun_*` (functions which will be called with `{{fname ...}}` either from Markdown or from HTML),
 * `lx_*` (functions which will be called with `\fname{...}` from Markdown only).